postechDNN/postechDNN/dnn/NearestNeighbor/EpsGraph/README.md

 ## The algorithm
 An orthogonal square grid enclosing P∪O is constructed.

-To check if grid edges are present or not, the algorithm counts # of intersections between each polygon and rightward rays originating from each gridpoint.
+To check if grid edges are present or not, the algorithm counts the number of intersections between each polygon and rightward rays originating from each gridpoint.
-Then, each point in P casts 'anchor' on each grid point.
+If the number of intersections between a gridpoint and a polygon is an odd number, the gridpoint is enclosed by the polygon and hence isolated.
-Finally, with the presence of obstacles, the algorithm returns k nearest neighbors obtained by implementing BFS on the grid and
+The other case that can happen is when both of two contiguous polygon edges forming an acute internal angle cross a grid edge, forcing the number of intersections between the polygon and two gridpoints regarding the edge to be different.

-taking out points anchored to the grid points nearby.
+Then, each point in P casts 'anchor' on each grid point, so that a nearest neighbor query of a point returns points that are anchored to nearby gridpoints which are obtained by implementing BFS on the grid.

 ## Related works
 There is no corresponding paper.